Trumpchi GS5: Dodge Journey

-The Journey is manufactured in China by GAC Fiat Chrysler.
+The second-generation Journey for the Mexican market is currently produced in China by GAC Fiat Chrysler instead of being produced in Mexico from the previous generation model by TCA (since 2009–2020).

 Trumpchi GS4 Plus (2021)

 A facelift of the second generation GS5 for the 2021 model year was launched during the 2021 Shanghai Auto Show, changing the name to Trumpchi GS4 Plus.
 The Trumpchi GS4 Plus features completely redesigned front and rear ends and restyled 19-inch alloys, while the interior still heavily resembles the interior of the second generation GS5.

 The infotainment system of the GS4 Plus is CarLife by Baidu, with CarPlay and voice command as optional features for higher trim models.

 Powertrain

-The Trumpchi GS4 Plus is powered by a 2.0-litre turbo engine codenamed 4B20J1 developing a maximum 185 kW and 390 Nm mated to a 6-speed automatic transmission.
+The Trumpchi GS4 Plus is powered by a 2.0-liter turbo engine codenamed 4B20J1 developing a maximum 185 kW and 390 Nm mated to a 6-speed automatic transmission.